Thousands of Boca and River fans set for Copa final in Spain

 About 25,000 supporters from each club are expected at the Bernabeu, with many making the trip of more than 10,000 kilometers (6,000 miles) from Argentina.

-Carrying flags, banners and drums, Boca fans welcomed the squad after its last practice session before the final.
-The supporters cheered when the bus arrived and players entered the hotel.
+Carrying blue-and-yellow flags, banners and drums, Boca fans welcomed the squad after its last practice session before the final.
+The supporters cheered when the bus arrived and players waved to them.

-River fans gathered in the city center later Saturday, chanting the team's traditional songs at the iconic Plaza del Sol.
+Dressed in red and white, River fans later gathered in the city center, taking over the Plaza del Sol as they chanted the team's traditional songs.

 "Hopefully we will enjoy some of the atmosphere that we would have had with the match in Argentina," said Nacho Sorroche, a Boca fan who lives in Madrid.
 "We know it's not going to be exactly the same, but I think it will be a great environment."